The Guide to Smart Buildings

 Using systems that produce real-time data can help you achieve this by monitoring the availability of facilities such as hot desk stations and meeting rooms to increase productivity.

 The data can save staff time by making it easier to find an available area to use.
-For example, it can tell you if a meeting room has been booked, but that the attendees are a no-show, enabling the meeting room to be automatically released.
+By integrating this data with your existing calendar tools, it can tell you if a meeting room has been booked, but even more importantly, it will automatically release the meeting room if the attendees are a no-show.

 Optimal configuration of a meeting room or conference room’s capacity can also be achieved by using data that measures if a meeting room is being used by groups of appropriate size.
 For example, if a 10 person conference room is only used by groups of four or less, then it is not being used efficiently and indicates that it would serve the business better if it were repurposed into two smaller meeting rooms for 4 to 6 people.